OstapHEP/ostap/README.md

 Linux
 -----
-Ostap requires the python2 version >2.7.
+Ostap requires the python2 version >2.7 or python3.
 You need to provide ROOTSYS environment for building the library.
 The library should be built with the same compiler version and C++ standard as was used to build ROOT.
 Set ROOT environment with following commands

     source /path/to/root/bin/thisroot.sh